timhowgego/Aquius/README.md

 *Tip:* The easiest way to build bespoke network filters is to initially specify only `type`, process the GTFS data once, then manually edit the `config.json` produced.
 If using GTFS To Aquius via its user interface, a rough count of routes and services by each `productFilter` will be produced after processing, allowing the most important categories to be identified.

 **Caution:** Pre-defining the `networkFilter` will prevent GTFS To Aquius adding or removing entries, so any new operators or modes subsequently added to the GTFS source will need to be added manually.

-#### Product Override

-Configuration key `productOverride` allows colors to be applied to all links of the same product, where product is defined by `networkFilter.type` (above).
-The `productOverride` key's value is is an `Object` whose key names refer to GTFS codes (`agency_id` values for "agency", or `route_type` values for "mode"), and whose values consist of an `Object` of properties to override any (and missing) GTFS values.
-Currently only two keys are supported: "route_color" and "route_text_color", each value is a `string` containing a 6-character hexadecimal HTML-style color ([matching GTFS specification](https://developers.google.com/transit/gtfs/reference/#routestxt)).
-These allow colors to be added by product, for example to apply agency-specific colors to their respective operations.

 #### Service Filter